 Even though the Australian Shepherds sound too hard to handle, they’re still adorable and worth every minute you spend with them.
 You will hardly find a dog that will be more loyal and affectionate towards you.
 These dogs are great with children and other animals too.

 Also, your Aussie will always try to protect you.
 So, what if the dog wants to be with you at all times?
-Be luck you’re its favorite person, and enjoy that status as much as you can.
+Be lucky you’re its favorite person, and enjoy that status as much as you can.